-The Measurable Unconscious
+THEORY: The NATURAL SCIENCE Unconscious

+It is a periodic phenomenon abiding by the laws of two natural science phenomena: the pendulum oscillation and the equilibrial scale.
+The Unit of Conflict Resolution is an entity that has a beginning, a middle, and an end, the continuity of one key action.
 Conflict is experienced upon a normative deviation.
 It is resolved upon a normative conciliation.
 This is a spontaneous homeostatic mental mechanism leading to a person's social adjustment.
 This process as a periodic phenomenon has the characteristics of two natural science phenomena: the formal equilibrial operations of the trays of a scale and the physics of the pendulum oscillation, the Simple Harmonic Motion.

 Unlike the pendulum oscillation that can be in perpetual motion the mental oscillation ends upon the third oscillation.
 We recognize the conflict resolution process following three oscillations as six role states: Stress response, anxiety, defense, and reversal leading to a compromise.
-In each oscillation the unconscious mind is guided by one of the three equilibrial operations of the scale: the mind transforms passivity to activity, antagonism to cooperation and alienation to mutual respect.
+In each oscillation the unconscious mind is guided by one of the three equilibrial operations of the trays of a scale: the mind transforms passivity to activity, antagonism to cooperation and alienation to mutual respect.
 Upon the third oscillation the conflict is resolved.

 2. The process is clinically manifesting as a syndrome.
-We identify four alternative ways of resolving conflict: the four relational modalities.
+We also identify four alternative ways of resolving conflict: the four relational modalities.

 The Process is a sequence of interrelated emotions and behaviors.
 We may classify these syndromes according to how an individual resolves conflict.
 These yeild four key alternative relational modalities which are qualifiable and quantifiable.
 View the range of Relational Modalities.